JosNun/free-range-ideas/README.md

 3. The idea will appear on the homepage automatically.

+## RSS Feed

+An RSS feed is available at `/rss.xml` containing the most recent 20 ideas.
+The feed includes:
+- Title and description excerpt for each idea
+- Publication date and permalink
+- Valid RSS 2.0 format for use in feed readers

+You can subscribe to stay updated on new project ideas: `https://ideas.josnun.com/rss.xml`

 ## Tech

 - Astro 5
 - Tailwind CSS (with Typography plugin)
 - Astro Content Collections
 - Sharp for images
+- @astrojs/rss for RSS feed generation